 20. Scale Your Successful Home Inspection Business

 As your business for home inspecting grows, you may find that you need to hire additional staff or subcontractors.
-This process can help you manage your growing client base and ensure that all inspections are completed on time.
+This process can help you manage your growing client base and ensure all inspections are timely.

-It’s also important to keep track of personal assets and make sure you have adequate insurance coverage.
-As your business grows, it’s likely that you will be dealing with more expensive equipment and property.
+It’s also important to keep track of personal assets and ensure adequate insurance coverage.
+As your business grows, you will likely deal with more expensive equipment and property.
 Additionally, keep a close eye on your finances to ensure you are charging enough for your services.
 Finally, as your business becomes more successful, you may also want to consider expanding into new markets.
 Establishing a home inspection franchise to do this is a great way to scale.

-The best way to scale your home inspection business is by continuing to provide excellent service and maintaining a high level of professionalism.
+The best way to scale your home inspection business is by continuing to provide excellent service and maintaining high professionalism.
 Make sure you stay up-to-date on the latest industry trends and technologies and always put the needs of your clients first.

 More in: Home Improvement Contracting Business, How to Start